ESP32 Setting a Custom Hostname (Arduino IDE)

 In this tutorial, you’ve learned how to set up a custom hostname for your ESP32.
 This can be useful to identify the devices connected to your network easily.
 For example, if you have multiple ESP32 boards connected simultaneously, it will be easier to identify them if they have a custom hostname.

-For more Wi-Fi related functions, we recommend reading the following tutorial:
+For more Wi-Fi related functions, we recommend the following tutorials:

 We hope you’ve found this tutorial useful.